zdenham/cronked/readme.md

 ## Deploy Your Own Instance

 The quickest & scrappiest way to deploy Cronked is via the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-For simplicity you can run the worker and server on the same node and utilize Heroku's Redis add on.
+For simplicity you can run the worker and server concurrently on the same node and utilize Heroku's Redis add on.
 Here are some deployment instructions to get up and running:

 1. `git clone https://github.com/zdenham/cronked.git && cd cronked`
 2. `heroku login`